Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

-where $\theta$ is the in-plane rotation angle, $r$ is the scaling factor, $t_x$ and $t_y$ are the translations along $x$ and $y$ axis respectively. $\bar{\bm{U}}$ is the center of the leaf, i.e., the average of all coordinates of $\bm{U}$.
-Including $\bar{\bm{U}}$ allows us to model the leaf scaling and rotation w.r.t.~the individual leaf center -- a typical phenomenon in plant growth.
+where $\theta$ is the in-plane rotation angle, $r$ is the scaling factor, $t_x$ and $t_y$ are the translations along $x$ and $y$ axis respectively. $\bar{\bm{U}}$ is the center of the leaf, \textit{i.e.}, the average of all coordinates of $\bm{U}$, which is used to model the leaf scaling and rotation w.r.t. the leaf center.